Experience our expanded 3,000 feet of fears from

 The Real Life history of Sunland Asylum

 A quarter of a century later, a cure for T.B. was discovered and the hospital was finally closed.
-It was reopened in 1968 and renamed "Sunland" and converted into a medical dorm for mentally retarded children.
+It was reopened in 1967 and renamed "Sunland" and converted into a medical dorm for mentally retarded children.
 Such children were usually shunned by society and their parents didn't know how to raise them.
 The despondent parents often gave them up willingly for the state to warehouse and care for.
-Unfortunately, there were many tales of mistreatment and abuse of youngsters who were either too young or too mentally handicapped to defend themselves and report the mistreatment.
-Electronic shock, straight jacket restraints, and surgical lobotomies were accepted treatments at the time.
+Unfortunately, there were many tales of mistreatment of youngsters who were either too young or too mentally handicapped to defend themselves and report the abuse.
+Electro-shock, straitjacket restraints, and surgical lobotomies were accepted treatments at the time.
 Some rumors even accuse the staff of euthanasia, but like many mysteries surrounding Sunland, the truth will probably never be known.

 What is known is that in 1983 the state shut down Sunland and the retarded inhabitants-- many of whom had grown old never having left the building-- were shipped to less institutionalized facilities.
 But the dark memories of pain and suffering remained within the dilapidated building.
 Strange lights, ghostly images, distant crying and occasional screams have been reported by those who dared venture into the dangerously deteriorating remains.